AldoPenaGa/LRT4102-Reforestabot/README.md

   <h2 align="center">User manual for Reforestabot </h2>

   <p align="justify">
-  This is the user manual designed for using Reforestabot, our final project for the LRT4102 class: Design of Robotic Systems.
+  This user manual offers detailed instructions for using Reforestabot, a robotic platform created for the Universidad de las Américas Puebla (UDLAP) LRT4102: Design of Robotic Systems course.
+The installation procedure, requirements, and usage guidelines for the system's Arduino and Raspberry Pi components are covered in full in the guide.
+It also describes the teleoperation instructions that may be used to control the robot's movement, drilling, and seed delivery, among other tasks.
+Those with a basic understanding of robotics and programming concepts, as well as access to the necessary software and hardware, are the intended users for this guide.

   <br>Universidad de las Américas Puebla (UDLAP) - Guided by professor Dr. César Martínez Torres. "https://www.linkedin.com/in/c%C3%A9sar-martinez-torres-617b5347/?originalSubdomain=mx>"
   </p>